 ***The Field Service Mobile app does not support many of the latest Flow features as it is designed from an older Flow Engine and Screen Flow Runtime - it has special modifications for it to work offline.

-OmniStudio lets you build composable FlexCards and OmniScripts that you can place almost anywhere you can put a Flow.
+OmniStudio lets you build composable FlexCards and Omniscripts that you can place almost anywhere you can put a flow.
 However, while composable, they are not packageable.

 LWC supports a high degree of reusability, since you are creating components that can be associated with targets via metadata across Salesforce, Communities, and even in open-source projects.
 LWC components can also be embedded inside of your own website via Lightning Out.
-LWCs aren’t currently supported as quick actions (object-specific or global), but as a workaround you can wrap the LWC in an Aura component (much like you can with flows).
-LWC components can also launch flows with the lightning-flow component.

 OmniStudio excels at exposing content to your external sites through the OmniOut feature.
-With OmniStudio and OmniOut, you can compile your OmniScript forms and FlexCard components into standard components and run them off-platform in third-party sites or apps.
+With OmniStudio and OmniOut, you can compile your Omniscript forms and FlexCard components into standard components and run them off-platform in third-party sites or apps.

-None of the form technologies covered in this doc are officially supported in Mobile SDK templates today.
+None of the form technologies covered in this guide are officially supported in Mobile SDK templates today.
 If Mobile SDK is essential to your use case, you’re better off building your form natively in your mobile application or building a Visualforce page, while keeping Salesforce Well-Architected form factor guidance in mind.

 Roadmap Note: The Mobile SDK team is actively working on supporting LWCs within Visualforce pages.